influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ### Bug Fixes

 - Add a new `CreateUniquePhysicalNode` method, which reads and applies the plan node ID in context.
 Each physical node has a unique ID to support planner rules applied more than once in a query.
 Previously, the same node ID (hence the same dataset ID) caused the execution engine to generate undefined results.
-- A cloned task is only activated when you select **Active**.
-Previously, a cloned task was activated is the original task was activated.
+- A cloned task is now only activated when you select **Active**.
+Previously, a cloned task was activated if the original task was activated.
 - Reduce the `influx` binary file size.
 - Isolate the `TelegrafConfigService` and remove URM interactions.
-- Use updated HTTP client for the authorization service.
+- Use the updated HTTP client for the authorization service.
 - Make `tagKeys` and `tagValues` work for edge cases involving fields.
 - Correctly parse float as 64-bits.
 - Add simple metrics related to installed templates.